Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31V-petitboot-payload-support.md

 1. Wait for the `Petitboot` to boot.
 1. Select the `System Information` option using the arrow keys and press `Enter`.
-1. Note results.
+1. Note the result.

 **Expected result**

-After select `System Information` option, informations about `Petitboot` should be displayed.
+After select `System Information` option, device information tree should be displayed.

 ### PBT003.001 Rescan Devices by Petitboot